 Rail passes are pretty straightforward but come with a lot of fine print (worth reading).
-It's important to understand at least the basics before your first day of train travel.
+It's important to understand the basics before your first day of train travel.

-Don't get caught with an unvalidated pass: If you forget to do it before boarding, approach the conductor right away to have it validated on board (don't be surprised if you're charged a fee of $5–30).
+Don't get caught with a pass that hasn't been activated: If you forget to do it before boarding, approach the conductor right away to activate it on board (you may be charged a fee of $5–30).

-Note that a travel day is a calendar day, running from midnight to midnight.
-You can take as many trips as you like within each travel day that you've marked on your pass.
-A nice bonus is that a direct overnight train uses up only one flexipass travel day (not two), as long as you board after 7 p.m. and do not change trains before 4 a.m. (you just write the arrival date on your flexipass).
+A travel day is a calendar day, running from midnight to midnight.
+You can take as many trips as you like within each travel day.
+A nice bonus is that a direct overnight train uses only one travel day (not two) on a flexipass.
+Fill in your departure date as your travel day, and you're covered until you get off that train the next day.

-Show your pass if asked.
-After the train starts, the conductor heads down the aisle, asking for tickets and passes, and checking that they are dated correctly.
+Keep your phone charged and both your phone and passport in easy reach for pass inspection.
+After the train starts, the ticket inspector heads down the aisle, asking for tickets and passes, and checking that they are dated correctly.
 You may be asked to present your passport, too.

 Keep a paper pass in your money belt.
 A printed rail pass is a valuable slip of paper, so guard it carefully.
 Even if you have travel insurance, a lost or stolen pass presents a logistical headache.
 Guard yours carefully.
 (If you lose a phone that contains a digital pass, you can replace it by filling out some paperwork — but you may have to pay out of pocket for tickets until the issue is resolved.)